flomader/shoeppingsamples/README.md

     }
 }
 ```
-In order to get the trustedCallerClientId and the trustedCallerServicePrincipalId for the service principal run the following Powershell commands:
+In order to get the trustedCallerClientId and the trustedCallerServicePrincipalId of your service principal run the following Powershell commands:

 `As Administrator:`
 ```